Ojos del Salado

-Nevado Ojos del Salado is a dormant complex volcano in the Andes on the Argentina–Chile border.
+Nevado Ojos del Salado (/es/) is a dormant complex volcano in the Andes on the Argentina–Chile border.
 It is the highest volcano on Earth and the highest peak in Chile.
 The upper reaches of Ojos del Salado consist of several overlapping lava domes, lava flows and volcanic craters, with sparse ice cover.
 The complex extends over an area of 70–160 km2 and its highest summit reaches an altitude of 6893 m above sea level.
 Numerous other volcanoes rise around Ojos del Salado.

 Being close to the Arid Diagonal of South America, the mountain has extremely dry conditions, which prevent the formation of substantial glaciers and a permanent snow cover.
-Despite the arid climate, there is a permanent crater lake about 100 m in diameter at an elevation of 6480 m-6500 m within the summit crater and east of the main summit.
+Despite the arid climate, there is a permanent crater lake about 100 m in diameter at an elevation of 6480–6500 m within the summit crater and east of the main summit.
 This is the highest lake of any kind in the world.
 Owing to its altitude and the desiccated climate, the mountain lacks vegetation.

 Ojos del Salado was volcanically active during the Pleistocene (Note: The Pleistocene is the geological period between 2.58 million and 11,700 years ago.) and Holocene, (Note: The Holocene is the geological period between 11,700 years ago and today.) during which it mainly produced lava flows.
 Activity was in two phases and a depression or caldera formed in the course of its growth.
-The volcano was also impacted by eruptions of its neighbour to the west, Nevado Tres Cruces.
-The last eruption occurred around 750 CE; steam emissions observed in November 1993 may have constituted another eruptive event.
+The volcano was also affected by eruptions of its neighbour to the west, Nevado Tres Cruces.
+The last eruption of Ojos del Salado occurred around 750 CE; steam emissions observed in November 1993 may have constituted another eruptive event.

 An international highway between Argentina and Chile crosses north of the mountain.
 Ojos del Salado can be ascended from both countries; the first ascent was made in 1937 by Jan Alfred Szczepański and Justyn Wojsznis, members of a Polish expedition in the Andes.
-During the middle of the 20th century there was a debate on whether Ojos del Salado or Aconcagua was the highest mountain in South America which was eventually resolved in favour of Aconcagua.
+During the middle of the 20th century there was a debate on whether Ojos del Salado or Aconcagua was the highest mountain in South America, which was eventually resolved in favour of Aconcagua.